Local SEO Featured

 4. Direct answers (clear, concise responses in first paragraph)

-Domain authority and backlinks mattered less.
-Content depth and AI-readability mattered more.
+Domain authority and backlinks carried less weight.
+Content depth and AI-readability carried more.

 Every locksmith claimed to be “24/7” and “fast.”
-But AI systems couldn’t verify those claims without data.
+AI systems cannot verify that without data.

 • “Average 18-minute response time in downtown Denver between 9 PM-6 AM (based on 847 jobs in 2025)”